Arin-Grigoras/shell/README.md

    -for most of the template code.

-   This project has a 10% chance that it will be worked on by me(you can contribute as much as you want and I will hapilly read over the code.) just because
- I have more important things to do.
+   This project has a 10% chance that it will be worked on by me(you can contribute as much as you want and I will hapilly read over the code.) but I won't contribute anymore to this piece of code just because I have more important things to do.
 Sorry :)